ekedonald/Ansible-Automation-Project/README.md

 * Create a new Freestyle Job called `ansible` and point it to your `ansible-config-mgt` repository.

-* Configure a Post-Build Job to save all files.
+* Select GitHub hook trigger for GitScm polling and configure a Post-Build Job to save all files then click on apply and save.

 * Configure a webhook in GitHub and set the webhook to trigger `ansible` build. _(**Note**: Trigger Jenkins build exectution only for the main branch.)_